65(a) Osbourne Road, Portsmouth, PO5

 "A KEY TURNS THE LOCK."

 The solution is brilliant.
-And primes the player with the idea that they have to look beyond the screen to the physical world because the key in not found in the game.
+And primes the player with the idea that they have to look beyond the screen to the physical world because the key is not found in the game.
 It's on the ZX Spectrum keyboard.
 Answer below, in green.

 POPULAR COMPUTING WEEKLY 28 JULY- 3 AUGUST 1983 page 48 |